sam-goodwin/eventual/README.md

 **[Website](https://eventual.net/) • [API Docs](https://docs.eventual.net) • [Quick Start](https://docs.eventual.net/getting-started)**

-Eventual makes building and operating resilient event-driven applications easy at any scale.
+Develop massively distributed systems without friction → Iterate locally on your machine → Deploy to your own cloud infrastructure

+### Develop

+- 🌎 **APIs** - expose RPC and REST endpoints
+- 🚦 **Orchestration** - build long running, durable workflows using plain TypeScript - such as if-else, loops, functions, async/await, and all that goodness
-- 💪&nbsp; **Powerful orchestration and choreography** - build durable, long-running Workflows, scale APIs, publish and subscribe to Events, and connect to SaaS via Integrations.
+- 💬 **Messaging** - publish and subscribe to events within and across service boundaries.
-- 🌀&nbsp; **Event-driven** - build asynchronous systems that are more resilient, scalable and evolvable.
-- 📈&nbsp; **Serverless** - fully serverless, load-based pricing that scales to $0 and minimal operational complexity.
-- 🧩&nbsp; **Composable and Evolvable** - loosely coupled architectures make it easy to add new services and evolve your system over time.
-- 🧑‍💻&nbsp; **Code-first** - end-to-end type safety that spans across service boundaries, from APIs to Events to long-running Workflows.
-- 🌩&nbsp; **Your cloud, your security boundaries** - runs on your cloud infrastructure, with transparent billing and total control over data and security.
+- ✅ **End-to-end type safety** - from your frontend → backend → infrastructure

+### Iterate

+- 🧪 **Local Testing** - unit test with fine-grained control over timing to catch tricky edge cases
+- 🤖 **Simulate** - run your massively distributed system, locally and deploy only when it's working
+- 🐞 **Debug Production** - replay and debug production workflows from the comfort of your IDE

+### Deploy

-- 🛠&nbsp; **Distributed as IaC** - integrates with your favorite Infrastructure-as-Code (IaC) frameworks such as the AWS CDK and SST.
+- 🛠 **Infrastructure as Code** - integrates directly into the AWS CDK and Pulumi
+- 🌩️ **Your Cloud** - runs in your own infrastructure and security boundaries
+- 📈 **Serverless** - we shield you from the complexities of distributed systems and ensure a consistent, best-practice serverless architecture

 ## Quick Start